Mykill73/bones-site/readme.md

-# Bones
+# Poliskey Bones
-A Lightweight Wordpress Development Theme
+A Lightweight Wordpress Development Theme that I used to start building Poliskey.com.

 Bones is designed to make the life of developers easier.
 It's built using HTML5 & has a strong semantic foundation.